NBA News: Anthony Davis Admits It Was ‘Awkward’ Being Booed By Pelicans Fans In Return To Court

 On Thursday, the 2019 NBA trade deadline came and went with Anthony Davis not being traded to the Los Angeles Lakers or any other team in the league.
 He is still a member of the roster of the New Orleans Pelicans and will be at least until this summer.
 On Friday night, he returned to the court for the first time in weeks after suffering a finger injury, and it ended up being very different than what he’s been used to at the Smoothie King Center.

-Not only was this Davis’ first game in a while due to injury, but it was his first game since publicly requesting a trade from the Pelicans.
+Not only was this Davis’s first game in a while due to injury, but it was his first game since publicly requesting a trade from the Pelicans.
 Many wondered just how things would go with him being with the team through the remainder of the season, but it worked out well for the Pelicans as they defeated the T-Wolves 122-117.

 Friday night’s game was a home contest for the Pelicans and the fans in the Smoothie King Center were pumped up for it.
 They cheered as all of the starters were introduced, but that quickly changed when Anthony Davis was announced as a starter.